 The retail stores and the distribution center have loss prevention employees who monitor an average of 55 cameras at each store and 250 cameras at the distribution center.
-These cameras are connected to digital video recorders ("DVRs") that record at least 30 days of video.
-Cameras are monitored locally during store hours.
-In addition, all cameras are monitored centrally at our headquarters in our dedicated surveillance room, which has the capacity to monitor over 120 stores.
-This room is staffed continuously and provides off-hours monitoring and backup for all stores.
-Digital recorded video can be searched by pixel movement, which can quickly identify any loss prevention issue.
+These cameras are monitored locally and centrally at our headquarters in our dedicated surveillance room.
 Our sophisticated systems are a key factor in our shrink rates of approximately 1% and an important component of our comprehensive compliance program.